 US 44 is one of just a few highways in Connecticut that cross two state lines: the New York line at Salisbury and the Rhode Island line at Putnam.

 Some wags say US 44 has only two-thirds the kicks of US 66; but it's still a nice drive.
 In the countryside, it's a scenic two lane road, connecting the two "quiet corners" of the state.
-In Winsted is a newly renovated Main Street section, four lanes with a landscaped median and new sidewalks.
+In Winsted it widens to four lanes, with a landscaped median in parts.

 At Canton, US 44 merges with US 202 in a channelized Y-intersection and widens to four lanes.
 This busy, commercialized arterial continues toward Hartford, while US 202 turns north with Route 10 at Avon.

-Passing over Talcott Mountain, Route 44 goes through West Hartford and Hartford, then crosses the Bulkeley Bridge with US 6 and I-84.
+Ascending Talcott Mountain, Route 44 has a narrow median divider, part of safety improvements in the area.
+The highway continues through West Hartford and Hartford, then crosses the Bulkeley Bridge with US 6 and I-84.
 It splits off from both at the eastern bank, but rejoins US 6 in Manchester.